sooyeongho/attenuate-cfg-scale/README.md

 Parameters:

-Strength: in the final step CFG scale will have been multiplied by (1-strength) Do not allow negative values: prevents CFG scale from going lower than zero, for some samplers (like HEUN) this is a known issue
+Strength: in the final step, CFG scale will have been multiplied by (1-strength)

+Do not allow negative values: prevents CFG scale from going lower than zero, for some samplers (like HEUN) this is a known issue

-known issues:
+Known issues:

-does not work well if batch count is greater than 1 and for samplers that do more than one multiplication per step
+Does not work well if batch count is greater than 1 and for samplers that do more than one multiplication per step.